 Located just blocks from the massive Rijksmuseum, Bocca has ample seating for locals and travelers who want to take a coffee break in the middle of town.
 A table in the back is reserved for those who want to use laptops while they drink their coffee.

 Though we typically order cappuccinos at specialty coffee shops, we couldn’t resist ordering iced lattes at Bocca.
 Not only did they look good, but we were highly parched after traversing the city in 4o+ degree (Celcius!) weather.
-Not only did the coffee taste as good as we expected, but it cooled us down on a hot summer day.
+The chilled coffee tasted as good as we expected and cooled us down on the hot summer day.